Wheel of Fortune (American game show): Main game

+Toss-ups

-Each game also features five toss-up puzzles, which reveal the puzzle one random letter at a time and award cash to whoever rings in with the right answer.
-The first, worth $1,000, determines who the host interviews first.
+Each game also features five (three prior to 2019) "toss-up" puzzles, in which one random letter is revealed at a time; the first contestant to ring in with the right answer wins cash.
+The first, worth $1,000, determines the order of the pre-game interviews conducted by the host.
 The second, worth $2,000, determines who spins first in round one.
-The third through fifth, collectively the "Triple Toss-Up", take place prior to the fourth round.
-In the Triple Toss-Up round, three consecutive puzzles are played, each with the same category and a common theme.
-Solving any awards $2,000 cash ($5,000 in Celebrity Wheel of Fortune), while solving the third also earns the right to start the fourth round.
+The third through fifth, collectively "the triple toss-up", take place prior to the fourth round, replacing a third puzzle worth $3,000 prior to 2019.
+Three puzzles, each with the same category and a common theme, are played consecutively.
+Solving any awards $2,000, for a total of $6,000, while solving the third also earns the right to start the fourth round.
 Beginning in 2021, an additional $4,000 is awarded for a total of $10,000 if the same contestant solves all three.
-Contestants may only ring in once for each toss-up puzzle, and no cash is awarded if all three fail to solve; if this occurs, then the contestant at the red arrow controls the next portion of the game.
+Contestants may ring in only once for each puzzle, and no cash is awarded if all three fail to solve, or if the last letter in the puzzle is revealed; if this occurs, then the contestant closest to the host controls the next portion of the game.
 In addition to the toss-ups, each game has a minimum of four rounds, with more played if time permits.
-Rounds 2 and 3 are respectively started by the next two contestants clockwise from the contestant who began round 1.
+Rounds 2 and 3 are started respectively by the next two contestants clockwise from the contestant who began round 1.